 16. All scripture is inspired by God, and useful for doctrine, for verification, for correction, for instruction in righteousness,

 17.so that the man of God might be complete, equipped for every good work.

 ¶1.
 So, I charge you before God and the Lord Jesus Christ, who at his appearing and his kingdom will judge the living and the dead:

 2.preach the word; be ready in both convenient and inconvenient times; reprove, rebuke, exhort with all patience and doctrine.

 3. For the time will come when they will not put up with sound doctrine, but will heap up teachers for themselves according to their own lusts, having itching ears,

-4. and they will turn away from hearing the truth, and they will be turned over to myths.
+4.and they will turn away from hearing the truth, and be turned over to myths.

 5. But as for you, be sensible in everything; endure hardship; do the work of an evangelist; fulfill your ministry.

 6. As for me, I am now at length being poured out as a libation, and the time of my departure has come.